 The cast is one of the most international I can remember seeing in a movie.
 Not that everyone is playing their own nationality, but close.

 Gugu Mbatha-Raw is the primary protagonist.
-She’s British and does also portray a British character.
+She’s British and portrays a British character.
 Gugu Mbatha-Raw rose to international fame with the San Junipero episode of Netflix’s Black Mirror.

 Daniel Brühl portrays a German character and while he is known as a German actor, he was actually born in Barcelona, Spain.
 You may recognize Daniel Brühl from Captain America: Civil War or Inglourious Basterds.